trenskow/TrAnimate/README.md

 ## About TrAnimate

 TrAnimate was created out of the need to create complex animations - without the constant need of also using complex Core Animation setups.
-The libary was also build to accomodate the lack of available curves provided by Core Animation.
+The library was also build to accommodate the lack of available curves provided by Core Animation.

 ### State of Development